jim-collier/x9git/README.md

 ## Summary

-Yet Another Git Wrapper.
+An "extreme" Git wrapper.

-This one vastly simplifies Git - by encouraging an opinionated workflow, and ignoring ≈10% of Git functionality in order to remove ≈90% of its complexity.
+This one *vastly* simplifies Git - by encouraging an opinionated workflow, and ignoring ≈50% of Git's myriad functionality in order to remove ≈95% of its complexity.

 x9git and git are 100% compatible and interchangeable.